 Deep disease in the posterior cul-de-sac is one of the few locations where lesion presence actually correlates with a specific symptom — dyspareunia.
 The intensity of pain has been correlated with depth of invasion, with the most severe pain seen when disease extends 6mm or more below the peritoneal surface.
 Both perineural inflammation and direct nerve infiltration have been observed.

 This is not psychological.
 This is a nerve fiber receiving a real signal from inflamed, innervated tissue.
+The lesions don't just sit there causing inflammation — they actively recruit nerves to grow into them, which makes them progressively more pain-sensitive over time.

 Endometriosis is associated with pelvic floor muscle hypertonia.
 When you experience pain during sex, your muscles reflexively tense — a protective mechanism.
 Your pelvic floor is saying, "Something bad is happening, we need to brace."
 That tension is adaptive in the moment but becomes maladaptive over time.